Team-Jackdaw/chat-with-NPC/README.md

 3. For register the NPCs, please read [RegisterNPC](docs/RegisterNPC.md).
 4. For register the Groups, please read [RegisterGroup](docs/RegisterGroup.md).
 5. To know about the configuration of the mod, please read [Configuration](docs/Config.md).
+6. If you want to use some advanced features, please read [Advanced](docs/Advanced.md).

 ## 6. Commands